asyncomatic/.github/profile/README.md

 ## Async-o-matic
-**Async-o-matic** is a workflow management framework specifically designed to support and facilitate asynchronous test execution patterns.
+**Async-o-matic** is a prototype for a workflow management framework specifically designed to support and facilitate asynchronous test execution patterns.
 - [Asynchronous Test Execution](#asynchronous-test-execution)
 - [Architecture](#architecture)
 - [Annotations](#annotations)